enkidevs/curriculum/coding-intro/core/functions/functions-intro.md

 ---
 ## Content

-More often than not, a computer program will have many lines of text (think thousands).
+More often than not, a computer program will have many lines of text (likely thousands).

-Imagine you are maintaining one such program and you realise that there is a problem with it.
-In order to find it, you'd have to go through all those lines.
+Imagine you are maintaining a program like this and you realize that there is a problem with it.
+To find it, you'd have to go through all those lines.

 One way you can better organize your code is by grouping functionality together.